hansrajsahani/hansrajsahani/README.md

 - 👋 Hi, I’m @hansrajsahani
 - 👀 I’m tech enthusiast, developing ideas and solutions.
-- 🌱 I’m currently learning programming and electronic circuits
+- 🌱 Currently learning programming and electronic circuits
 - 💞️ I’m looking to collaborate on software and hardware projects
 - 📫 U can reach out to me at hansrajsahani717@gmail.com